Guide: Free IP reputation monitoring with Uptime Kuma and AbuseIPDB

 Automatically check whether your IPs are blacklisted?
 Here's how, with free tools that can save you a lot of trouble!

-A single compromise on a web server can turn it into a attack vector: mass spamming, botnets, and it's blacklisting of your IP assured.
-So it's important to detect early the first signs to react quickly and reduce the negative impact.
+A single compromise on a web server can turn it into a attack vector You'll be blacklisted for your IP if you don't send out massive amounts of spam or botnets.
+So you need to detect quickly the first signs to react quickly and reduce the negative impact.

 Security experts are realistic and unanimous: given enough time, any service will end up hacked.
 A 0-day vulnerability, a technical error, a sufficiently long attack...
 Security at 100% is out of this world.

-So the right approach, in addition to approaching 0% risk through preventive security measures, is to continuously monitor the reputation of its IPs, so as to react at the first sign of an incident to limit the attack surface and prevent blacklists from getting out of control.
+So the right approach, in addition to getting closer to 0% risk by preventive safety measures, is to continuous monitoring the reputation of its IPs, so as to react at the first sign of trouble to limit the attack surface and prevent blacklists from getting out of control.

 Info: What is an IP blacklist?